 REMEMBER – The bed bugs have to come in direct contact with the desiccant dust for it to work and kill them.

 While diatomaceous earth is effective in killing most insects, it’s not the best option when you want to be free from bed bugs as soon as possible.
-A silica gel is a better option and will kill a greater number of bed bugs than DE, and within a shorter time period, when used together with other treatment methods.
+When used together with other treatment methods, silica gel is a better option that will kill more bed bugs than DE in less time.